carolinechoi/python-work/running_python_terminal.md

 ## Running a File Via Terminal

-To run a python file in your terminal, run the command:
+To run a python file in your terminal, execute the command:

 ```bash
 $ python your_file_name.py